marvindanig/open-source-covid-resources/README.markdown

-# Open Source Covid Response Resources
+# Open Source Covid-19 Response Resources

 A list  of FOSS and self-help projects to fight the Covid-19 pandemic with.

-Submit PR(s) to add more projects on the list.
+Please submit PR(s) to add more projects on the list.

 Rules: